 The Dementia Care Online Graduate Certificate program accepts students in the fall, spring and summer semesters.
 There are 3 courses in the program.
 Each course is 4 credits for a total of 12 credits.
 Courses are delivered 100% online and in synchronous and asynchronous formats.
-Students can access the courses from anywhere in the world at anytime with some scheduled meeting times possible.
+Students can access the courses from anywhere in the world at anytime.
+There will be some live sessions, however, for those unable to participate in a live session other options will be available.

 |NURS 5105: Alzheimer’s and Dementia: Disease Trajectory and Management||X|